rails-api/active_model_serializers/README.md

 ### *Changes to 0.10.x maintenance*:

 - The 0.10.x version has become a huge maintenance version.
 We had hoped to get it in shape for a 1.0 release, but it is clear that isn't going to happen.
 Almost none of the maintainers from 0.8, 0.9, or earlier 0.10 are still working on AMS.
-We'll continue to maintain 0.10.x on the 0-10-stable branch, but maintainers won't otherwise be actively developing on it
+We'll continue to maintain 0.10.x on the 0-10-stable branch, but maintainers won't otherwise be actively developing on it.
   - We may choose to make a 0.11.x ( 0-11-stable) release based on 0-10-stable that just removes the deprecations.

 ### *What's happening to AMS*: